 I began cooking in college.
 I started off very simple – hearty breakfasts with bacon, eggs, grits and fruit and canned spaghetti sauce with spaghetti noodles.
 When my husband and I dated in college, we often cooked simple meals together.
 He was interested in cooking to save money and loved being creative with inventing meals.
 I loved cooking to nourish our bodies with healthy foods.

-We check off many boxes we aim for when we make meals at home: budget, creativity, and health.
+We meet many goals when we make meals at home: budget, creativity, and health.

 DESIRE FOR HEALTHY FOODS

 I earned a 500 Hour Yoga certification shortly after we were married.
 This education charged my desire to dive deeper into the concept of food as fuel.
 My desire to consume healthy foods was renewed once again when I was pregnant with my two children.
-I’m even more passionate about providing strong nutrients to their developing bodies, now they are preschoolers.
+Now that they are preschoolers, I’m even more passionate about providing strong nutrients to their developing bodies.

 We make the majority of our meals at home.
 Therefore, its important to us to make cooking easy, fun, and healthy.
 The following kitchen tools below are the most important ones to me.
 In fact, if we were going on a long, extended vacation, I would take these with me if I could!